Mohammad1745/cachifyjs/README.md

 npm install cachifyjs
 ```

+## What's new! (v1.2)
+- `lifetime`

+  This is an optional property that specifies the amount of time in milliseconds that the cached response should be considered valid.
+After this time has elapsed, the cache will be invalidated, and
+  subsequent requests will trigger a new network call to retrieve the latest data.

+  The `lifetime` property is useful in situations where the data being cached may become stale or outdated after
+  a certain amount of time.
+By setting an appropriate lifetime, you can ensure that the cached data is still relevant and useful to your application.

+  It's important to note that setting a longer lifetime value can result in stale data being displayed to the user, while setting a shorter lifetime value can result in more frequent network calls
+  and slower performance.
+It's recommended to experiment with different values to find the appropriate lifetime that balances between freshness and performance.

 ## Usage
 To use CachifyJS, you need to import it into your JavaScript file and pass your API call to the `get` function.
 The `get` function will first check if the API response is already cached in local storage.
 If it is, it will